More facts, less hysteria. Read our primer on the 3D printed gun to decide for yourself whether it’s a threat to your safety.

-There’s no denying that 3D printed guns are popping up across the world.
+There’s no denying that 3D printed guns are being discovered in different parts of the world.
 They are getting more popular in Australia and US.
 But are these makeshift weapons really the treat the media portrays them to be?
-Ultimately, the answer seems to be both yes and no.
+Ultimately, the answer seems to be yes, but more so no.

 The current lack of access to personal metal 3D printing makes producing a functional 3D printed gun solely with plastic difficult.
 But for most firearm components, this emerging technology could soon become a viable option for gunsmiths, gun advocates, and even criminal organizations.
 Also, the materials you can 3D print with are getting better and better.